Open Interest Meaning and Its Importance

 What is Open Interest in the Share Market?

-Open interest in the share market shows how many futures and options contracts are still open and not yet settled.
-It represents the number of active contracts that traders are still holding.
-When a new contract is created, open interest goes up.
-When a contract is closed, it goes down.
+Open interest in the share market shows how many futures and options contracts remain open.
+These contracts are still active.
+They are not settled yet.
+When a new contract is created, open interest increases.
+When a contract is closed, it decreases.

 How to Interpret Open Interest in Trading